jdalrymple/gitbeaker/packages/rest/README.md

 });

 projectsAPI.create({
-  //options defined in the Gitlab API documentation });
+  //options defined in the GitLab API documentation });
 ```